rishav-singh-0/c_programming/notes/13_memory.md

 If `size` is zero, then call to realloc is equivalent to `free(ptr)`.
 And if `ptr` is NULL and size is non-zero then call to realloc is equivalent to `malloc(size)`.

 realloc() should only be used for dynamically allocated memory

+> malloc will return same address only if it doesnt find any allocated memory in its way of expanding previous memory.